Eric Crouch

-Eric Eugene Crouch (born November 16, 1978) is a former American football quarterback.
-He also is a TV sports analyst and recreational equipment vendor.
+Eric Eugene Crouch (born November 16, 1978) is an American former college football player who was a quarterback for the Nebraska Cornhuskers.
+He won the Heisman Trophy, Walter Camp Award, and Davey O'Brien Award in 2001.
+Running Nebraska's option offense that year, he completed 105 of 189 passes for 1,510 yards and seven touchdowns, while also rushing for 1,115 yards and 18 touchdowns.
+He played professionally as a safety in NFL Europe and as a quarterback in the Canadian Football League (CFL) and United Football League (UFL).

-Crouch played college football for the University of Nebraska.
-In 2001 Crouch won the Heisman Trophy, awarded annually to the most outstanding collegiate football player in the United States.
-He also won the Davey O'Brien National Quarterback Award, given annually to the best collegiate quarterback in the US.
-During that year running Nebraska's option offense, he completed 105 of 189 passes for 1,510 yards and seven touchdowns, while also rushing for 1,115 yards and 18 touchdowns.
-Crouch was the USA Today Nebraska Player of the Year, and a Parade All-American athlete at Millard North High School, where he was a two-time All-State selection at quarterback.
 Crouch appeared on the cover of the video game NCAA College Football 2K3.
+He also is a TV sports analyst and recreational equipment vendor.

-High School
+Early life

 Crouch attended Millard North High School in Omaha, Nebraska graduating in 1997.
 As a senior, Crouch ran for 1,277 yards and 15 touchdowns adding 543 passing yards and 5 touchdowns.
 Crouch was named Gatorade High School Player of the Year for the state of Nebraska.
-He finished is high school career with 5,134 yards of total offense.
+He finished his high school career with 5,134 yards of total offense.

 Crouch also ran Track & Field focusing on the sprints.
 He placed 2nd and 4th in the State Championships in the 100 meter and 200 meter races, respectively.
 His 10.4 second 100 meter mark, ranks him tied for 5th all time in Nebraska.